guiwitz/pycra-tools/README.md

 mygrid = grid(["filename.cut"])
 # Converting the complex data into dB data
 mygrid = co_cross(mygrid)
-# Plotting the db data variable from "mygrid"
+# Plotting the db data variable from "mygrid".
+Since the db has too many dimensions we need to slice it.
-plotcont(mygrid.db)
+# Here we choose only the co-polar component.
+plotcont(mygrid.db.sel(comp="Co"))
 ```